-If you have an Alabama parenting plan that allocates with whom children are to spend holiday time, refer to it and follow it.
+If you have a parenting plan that allocates with whom children are to spend holiday time, refer to it and follow it.
 If not, sit down with your child’s other parent and put together a plan that prioritizes your children’s best interests.
 This might include an arrangement where you get the children for half of the day and your spouse for the other half; where the whole family spends the holiday together (which only works in situations where parents are amicable with one another); or where you and your spouse trade off holidays, with each parent getting the children for a different holiday.
 Keep in mind that grandparents are usually keen to see their grandchildren, so factor this into your plan for splitting parenting time during the holidays.

 Give Back and Give Gratitude

 Being alone during the holidays can be very difficult.
 One way that you may be able to boost your mood – and do a good deed at the same time – is to focus on giving back and giving gratitude.
 While it can be easy to focus on all of the things that you don’t have, try to remember those that you do.
 Consider starting a volunteer project for those in need this time of year.
 Working in a soup kitchen, join a caroling group or volunteering at a homeless shelter are all great ways to give back to those less fortunate.